 How to Serve an Hawaii Immediate Notice to Vacate

 Landlords may choose to deliver the immediate notice to vacate on a day when the courthouse is open so that an eviction proceeding can be filed for immediately on the same day, but this is not required by law.
-A landlord can deliver notices in Hawaii using any of the below acceptable methods:
+A landlord can deliver notices in Hawaii using either of the below acceptable methods:

 - Handing the notice to the tenant in person;